phetsims/equality-explorer/doc/implementation-notes.md

 The _Basics_ screen has 4 scenes with 'real-world object' terms (plus constant terms in the 'shapes' scene).
 A set of radio buttons is used to choose a scene.

 The _Numbers_ screen has one scene with constant terms.
-It introduces the lock featues, described in more detail later.
+It introduces the lock feature, described in more detail later.

-The _Variables_ screen has one scene with variable and constant terms.
+The _Variables_ screen has one scene with variable (`x`) and constant terms.
 It introduces a picker for changing the variable's values.

 The _Operations_ screen also has one scene with variable and constant terms, but uses strategy (2) for putting terms on the scale.
 This screen also introduces the 'universal operation control', used to apply operations to both sides of the scale.

 The _Solve It!_ screen has 4 scenes, one for each game level.
-Level-selection buttons are used to choose a scene (level).
-The scenes in this screen differ from other screens in a couple of important ways:  since the goal is to determine the value of `x`, the picker for setting `x` is hidden; and two equations are shown above the scale; the top one corresponds to the challenge, the bottom one corresponds to what's currently on the scale.
+Level-selection buttons are used to choose a scene.
+The scenes in this screen differ from other screens in a couple of important ways: Since the goal is to determine the value of `x`, the picker for setting `x` is hidden.
+Two equations are shown above the scale &mdash& the top one corresponds to the challenge, the bottom one corresponds to what's currently on the scale.

 ## Model